SSWConsulting/SSW.Rules.Content/rules/migrate-from-edmx-to-ef-core/rule.md

 Step 6 and 7 are required when upgrading from .NET Framework to .NET 8 and solution is too complex to do the migration in one go.
 For simple projects, if EDMX is the only major blocking issue, they should go straight to .NET 8 and EF Core 8.

 ::: greybox
 NOTE: With some smart abstraction strategies, it is possible to do steps 3 - 5 while still have a working application.
 Only recommended for experienced developers in architecture and how EF operates, to avoid bugs related to running 2 EF tracking systems.
 This will impact EF internal caching and saving changes.
 :::

+In this rule we'll only cover abstracting access to `ObjectContext` with an custom `IDbContext` and how to scaffold the DB.
+The rest of the steps require in-depth code review and may differ a lot between projects.

 ## 1. Abstracting access to ObjectContext/Entities

 Before starting, it’s important to note that ObjectContext and EDMX are no longer supported and we need to do a full rewrite of the data layer.
 You can wrap ObjectContext with an interface that looks like modern DbContext as most commonly used methods are identical.

-The wrapper below not only allows us to use ObjectContext in a more cleaner way (see Clean Architecture **[TODO: Add link]**) but also allows us to better manage the differences between ObjectContext and DbContext without needing to refactor the business logic.
+The wrapper below not only allows us to use ObjectContext in a more cleaner way (see [Rules to Better Clean Architecture](https://www.ssw.com.au/rules/rules-to-better-clean-architecture/)) but also allows us to better manage the differences between ObjectContext and DbContext without needing to refactor the business logic.

 ::: greybox
 ```csharp
 using System.Data.Entity.Core.Objects;